mcdonc/.nixconfig/videos/devenv/script.rst

 postgres and the webapp stop.
 When we exit the devenv shell, we are back to our normal world.

+Note that ``devenv`` is not a one-time setup script.
+Making changes to the development environment is a matter of editing the devenv flake, checking it in, telling your teammates to update, and asking them to run ``nix develop --impure`` and ``devenv up`` again.
+Nix will under the hood take care of adding new libraries, service instances, whatever over time.

 Why not use pure Nix instead of using ``devenv``?
 Nix touts itself as a tool useful to developers, right?
 Welp, to be honest, I've never really used bare Nix in anger.
-But I know that replicating the convenience of what ``devenv`` gave us in this video might be tricky in NixOS, so probably even trickier in bare Nix.
+But I know that replicating the convenience of what ``devenv`` gave us in this video might be tricky in NixOS (particularly the services and processes stuff), so probably even trickier in bare Nix.
 I think the question may be above my pay grade, because I'm frankly unwilling to put in the work to find out how hard this would be without devenv, cuz devenv exists.